dheero/OBF.github.io/wiki/Google_Summer_of_Code_2011_Org_Application.md

 intellectual curiosity to develop the necessary domain knowledge.

 A program like GSoC is a great opportunity to cultivate some of the next generation of bioinformatics developers.
-Based on our experience with a few GSoC students we've had work on our projects (through NESCent), they do good work.
+Based on our experience with GSoC students last year, they do good work.

 Did your organization participate in past GSoCs?
 If so, please summarize your involvement and the successes and challenges of your participation. (required):